jwelsch/TextTabulator/version/publish-checklist.md

 .\list-versions.ps1
 ```

+## 2. Update publish.yml

+If a new package is to be published, make sure the publish.yml file in the .github/workflows directory has been updated with the new package.

-## 2. Commit the version changes locally
+## 3. Commit the version changes locally

 Commit the version changes locally.